DNA Structure and Function

 - Gene cloning

-- The plasmid need to have a restriction site because you need to open it up for the insertion of your gene.
+- The plasmid must have a restriction site because you need to open it up for the insertion of your gene.

-- The plasmid need to have an origin of replication because you want to clone your gene, which is inside your plasmid.
+- The plasmid must have an origin of replication because you want to clone your gene, which is inside your plasmid.

-- The plasmid need to have an antibiotic resistant gene because this lets you kill competing, useless bacteria that doesn't have your plasmid.
+- The plasmid must have an antibiotic resistant gene because this lets you kill competing, useless bacteria that doesn't have your plasmid.
 When you add an antibiotic, only the bacteria with the antibiotic resistant plasmid will live.

 - Plasmids replicate independently of the genomic DNA of the bacteria.